Photo from Library of Congress

 An early journalistic photograph was taken aboard the USS Vermont during the Civil War, showing “contrabands,” the term used to refer to former slaves free because their owners had left their plantations, but not yet officially freed in the period before the Emancipation Proclamation.
 This 1861 photograph of contrabands aboard the USS Vermont by Henry P. Moore is in the collection of the Metropolitan Museum of Art:

 Contrabands Aboard U.S. Ship Vermont, Port Royal, South Carolina.
-Photo via Metropolitan Museum of Art.
+Photo via Metropolitan Museum of Art in public domain.

 In 1864, the USS Vermont was sent to continue public service at the Brooklyn Navy Yard, whereupon she lost her mast and sails, and gained a new, enclosed upper level.
 There, she would serve as a storage and receiving ship with numerous amenities including church services, recruiting office, mess hall and captain’s quarters.

 USS Vermont (left) and USS New Orleans (right) at Brooklyn Navy Yard in 1898.
-Photo via US Navy Historical Center.
+Photo from US Navy Historical Center from Wikimedia Commons.

 Captain Casey’s Quarters.
-Photo via Library of Congress..
+Photo from Library of Congress..

 A photo showing the decorative hull:

 USS Vermont at Brooklyn Navy Yard in 1898.
-Photo via Library of Congress.
+Photo from Library of Congress.